 F1 Tracks is the first step into building a wider music offering for fans of the sport, which unites cultural passions with racing.
 Each Friday more tracks will be added the list engaging not just fans but other artists to upload new releases and reach a more diverse fan base.

 Sport Playlists bring you the best sport music playlists, all in one place, easy to follow on sharable platforms.
-Listen now, and don’t forget to follow this playlist on Spotify, Deezer and Apple Music.
+Listen now, and don’t forget to follow the Official F1 Tracks playlist on Spotify, Deezer and Apple Music.